mtaimoor1997/Serverless-Project/README.md

 # How To Use
 Clone this repository, then you need to start a Docker to start up a docker instance of Nuclio

-Then we have to install Ardiuno and install the libraries.
+Then we have to install Ardiuno and install the libraries

 And to start up a docker instance of RabbitMQ

+And then we perform functionality of ifttt on nuclio environment

 To Run The Logger You Can Use CMD Before that you have install Npm Dependency By Following command :